-A Patient Practice is a collection of dance and sound solos created and performed around the country by artist Jasmine Hearn.
-Each solo is made in collaboration with one of Hearn’s mentors, and celebrates their connection through the creation of what Hearn calls “choreographic and sonic maps.”
-In Seattle, Hearn will work with Seattle-based artists Dani Tirrell and Mark Haim, and University of Washington Alum and current NYU Professor Pamela Pietro.
+A Patient Practice is a map of multidisciplinary conversations practiced and performed around the country by artist Jasmine Hearn with Hearn’s mentors and teachers.
+It celebrates their connections through the creation of what Hearn calls “choreographic and sonic maps”.
+In Seattle, Hearn will work with Seattle-based artist Dani Tirrell as they reference the lessons and memories that they share together.

 ABOUT Bodies of Discovery